pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/09_React re-renders_Preventing unnecessary re-renderes.md

 #### iii) preventing re-renders with composition by using components as props :

-- Same as previous pattern, with the same behaviour: it encapsulates the <u>state insided a smaller component</u>, <u><strong>and heavy components are passed to it as props.</strong></u>
+- Same as previous pattern, with the same behaviour: it encapsulates the <ins>state insided a smaller component</ins>, <ins><strong>and heavy components are passed to it as props.</strong></ins>

 - props are not effected by the state change, so heavy components won't re-render.

-<u>Note:</u> Can be useful when a heavy component is independent from the state, but can't be extracted as children as a group.
+<ins>Note:</ins> Can be useful when a heavy component is independent from the state, but can't be extracted as children as a group.

 <img src="https://miro.medium.com/v2/resize:fit:1100/format:webp/0*WHjnrlmsU3o7ULQx.png">